GJeannin0/BlogPost/index.md

 Another problem is that the array is not expandable.
 Using a small size may be more efficient for the typical data, but prevents the program from running with larger data sets.

-As the standard library doesnt includes dynamic arrays, I was tasked to implement one.
+As the standard library doesn't include dynamic arrays, I was tasked to implement one.

 Both of these problems can be avoided by reallocating an array when it needs to expand.
 This is exactly what my DynArray does, let's see how it operates.

 ## What's in the class?

-It is declared as a pointer and has a freelist allocator that allocates memory to it on instantiation and when it needs to expand.
+It is declared as a pointer and has a FreelistAllocator that allocates memory to it on instantiation and when it needs to expand.
 The template allows for the DynArray to be used with any type of element.
 And it keeps its size and capacity in memory.